Select Page

 6. The Fall of the Berlin Wall

-After nearly three decades of separation, the Berlin Wall finally fell on November 9, 1989.
-This event marked the end of the Cold War division in Germany and led to the reunification of East and West Germany, which had significant global repercussions.
+It was November 9, 1989, nearly three decades since the Berlin Wall first went up, that it finally came down.
+This was the end of the Cold War division of Germany and the reunification of East and West, which had far reaching repercussions world wide.

 7. The Reunification of Germany

-On October 3, 1990, East and West Germany officially reunited to form a single country.
-The Cold War era was over, and Berlin became the capital of a united Germany.
-The reunification of Germany symbolized the triumph of democracy and freedom over communism.
+On October 3, 1990 East and West Germany reunited to form a Single country.
+Berlin was the capital of a united Germany.
+It was the end of the Cold War era.
+The reunification of the Germany showed how democracy and freedom defeated communism.

 Conclusion